m-jahn/ShinyMC/README.md

 ### Input data

-ShinyMC uses *.csv tables that are imported as data.frames.
-Valid databases are named according to the scheme 'YYYYMMDD_MCX_measurements.csv'.
-It also imports CO2 sensor measurements named 'YYYYMMDD_MCX_CO2.txt'.
+- ShinyMC uses *.csv tables that are imported as data.frames.
+Valid databases are named according to the scheme 'YYYYMMDD_MCX_measurements.csv'
+- It also imports CO2 sensor measurements named 'YYYYMMDD_MCX_CO2.txt'

 ### Getting started